 San José to Merced

-The San José to Merced project section is part of the first phase of the California high-speed rail system that will provide a critical rail link between the Silicon Valley and the Central Valley.
-The approximately 84-mile project section will travel between stations in San José (Diridon Station) and Gilroy and (after passing through the Central Valley Wye) north to Merced or south to Fresno.
+The San José to Merced project section of the California high-speed rail system will provide a critical rail link between Silicon Valley and the Central Valley.
+The project section runs from the city of Santa Clara, through San José at Diridon Station to Gilroy, across the Pacheco Pass, and including the Central Valley Wye) north to Merced or south to Fresno.